Endorsements on this page include:

 Dr. Stephen A. Smith, Executive Director of the SACE Action Fund, said about Honeycutt and DeBardelaben, “We are proud to endorse two strong candidates for Knoxville City Council, both for their passion for community service and commitment to keep Knoxville on track to be a leader in addressing the dangers of climate disruption.
 This year’s city election will bring a number of new people into leadership, and the SACE Action Fund is confident that Nathan and Matthew will continue our City’s progress and bring visionary leadership to critical decisions facing Knoxville in the years to come.”

 The Southern Alliance for Clean Energy Action Fund wishes Honeycutt and DeBardelaben well in their campaigns and thanks them for making clean energy and climate progress a priority.
 SACE Action Fund urges Knoxville residents in Districts 2 and 4 to vote early in the August primary election for Nathan Honeycutt and Matthew DeBardelaben.
 Early voting is open through August 21, and Election Day is August 26.
+Early voting for the general election begins October 15 and runs through October 30.
+Election Day is November 4.
 Find polling locations and hours here.

 # # #